cyberblast/WebServer/readme.md

 * router.fileRoot: A base path for ALL file routes (optional)
 * router.apiRoot: A base path for ALL js files, callable as api function (optional)
 * router.routes: List of route rules.
 First path match will get executed (top to bottom).
 * router.routes[x].path: URL path.
+Request url path must match to activate route rule.
 Filehandler rules may contain an asterisk (*) at the end to specify catch all rules.
 Modulehandler rules may define token placeholders for module (:module) and function (:function).
 * router.routes[x].handler: "file" or "module".
   * file: A rule to access static file content
   * module A rule to access a js function